rustic-rs/docs/src/commands/restore/intro.md

 There is case insensitive variants of `--glob` called `--iglob`.
 This option will behave the same way but ignore the casing of paths.

+**Important**: The restore command will restore the permissions of the files and directories to the state they were in when the snapshot was taken.
+GUIDs and UIDs will be restored as well, but this requires elevated privileges to work correctly.